 Obtaining Equipment

 You will almost certainly need to acquire some equipment to complete Basic Training.
 If you have previous hiking and/or camping experience, you may already have some or all of the required gear.
-Throughout the various courses, training staff will try to assist you in judging what equipment you will need to purchase, and when you will need each item.
+Throughout the various courses, training staff will try to assist you in judging what equipment you will need to purchase/borrow, and when you will need each item.

 We recommend you do not rush out and buy a brand new set of gear for basic training.
 Not only does it take a lot of experimentation to determine which gear is right for you, but ESAR training is notorious for ruining new Gore-Tex rain gear and other expensive equipment.
 While you will receive more guidance at Course A, it is generally a good idea to start collecting necessary items before Course B.

 It is possible to obtain gear on the cheap from sources such as garage sales, thrift stores (such as Goodwill, Value Village, St. Vincent de Paul), and Craigslist.
 Army/Navy Surplus and thrift stores are great sources of warm, heavy-duty clothing and accessories.
-Second Ascent in Ballard has a wide selection of new and used hiking and mountaineering gear.
+Ascent Outdoors in Ballard has a wide selection of new and used hiking and mountaineering gear.
 You may also try the sporting-goods section of stores such as Sears, Target, and Fred Meyer.
-Specialty recreation stores, such a REI, Feathered Friends and Marmot rent gear at reasonable rates, and they may also have bulletin boards with ads for used gear for sale by fellow customers.
+Specialty recreation stores, such as REI, Feathered Friends and Marmot rent gear at reasonable rates, and they may also have bulletin boards with ads for used gear for sale by fellow customers.
 You may also borrow gear from friends or family.

 Zone Method of Packing